 4. upsmon is set to monitor this UPS with this user in upsmon.conf file.

-'''

 MONITOR myups@localhost 1 monuser somepass primary

-'''

-5. upsmon is set to EXEC the NOTIFYCMD for the ONBATT condition in upsmon.conf file.
+- 5. upsmon is set to EXEC the NOTIFYCMD for the ONBATT condition in upsmon.conf file.
+NOTIFYFLAG ONBATT EXEC - 6. upsmon calls upssched as the NOTIFYCMD in upsmon.conf file.